dicook/mulgar/cran-comments.md

 ## Overview

 * This is a new release.
+* Changes made at request of manual check by Beni Altmann: reduced size by removing some sample data sets, fixed return value for four functions

 ## ── R CMD check results ────────────────────────── mulgar 1.0.0 ────
 Duration: 18.2s